-Final Restraining Orders in NJ
+Final Restraining Orders in New Jersey

 A final restraining order hearing is essentially a trial before a Superior Court Judge.
 Therefore, it is imperative that you hire a trial attorney who is familiar with these types of hearings as well as the subject matter.
 Although restraining orders is NJ are civil and are handled in the family division, they also have a lot of criminal law elements as all of the predicate acts of domestic violence (assault, harassment, terroristic threats, stalking) are enumerated under the New Jersey criminal code.
 Our NJ restraining order attorneys at the Tormey Law Firm LLC are criminal lawyers who also do restraining orders because of the close ties and similarities between these areas of law.